 1896 - 1912

+Once appointed as Western Australia’s first Government Astronomer, William Ernest Cooke was tasked with designing the foundation stone.
+The stone featured the planets in their exact positions in the zodiac on the day of its laying by Sir John Forrest on September 29th, 1896.
 The laying of the foundation stone was celebrated as a grand civic occasion.
 The Observatory was completed at a cost of ₤6,622, more than double the estimated cost and 7 months late.

-Between 1901-02, a time cannon was set up on the eastern slope of the site and would fire daily for a 1 pm time signal. but it was taken away after repeatedly scaring people and causing someone to go into cardiac arrest
+During the Observatory’s first decade, under Cooke’s leadership, it achieved its goals of providing accurate time and weather reports.
+The Observatory provided regular time signals to shipping at Fremantle, the state railways, and the telegraph system, and controlled public clocks in Fremantle and Perth.
+Between 1901-02, a time cannon was set up on the eastern slope of the site and would fire daily for a 1 pm time signal. but it was taken away after repeatedly scaring people and causing someone to go into cardiac arrest passage of cyclones from the North-West into the interior, publishing cyclone forecasts for the first time.

-Cooke also produced weather forecasts for the sate that were also displayed in prominent places in the city and published in the press until 1908 when the Federal Government created the Bureau of Meteorology.
-During that time Cooke developed an interest in the development of low-pressure zones which often dominated the weather cycles and the possibility of tracking these depressions.
-He studied weather records from the Cape of Good Hope, Natal and Mauritius with the hope of associating weather events there with later events in Australia.
-He analysed and mapped the passage of cyclones from the North-West into the interior, publishing cyclone forecasts for the first time
+Weather forecasts for the state were also produced by Cooke and displayed in prominent places in the city and published in the press until 1908 when the Federal Government created the Bureau of Meteorology.
+Cooke’s interest in the development of low-pressure zones led him to study weather records from the Cape of Good Hope, Natal, and Mauritius, hoping to associate weather events there with later events in Australia.
+He analyzed and mapped the

-In 1912, Cooke resigned to take up an appointment with the Sydney Observatory.
+Cooke resigned in 1912 to take up an appointment with the Sydney Observatory.
 His position was not officially filled until 1920 when Harold Curlewis was promoted from Acting Government Astronomer to Government Astronomer.

 1912 - 1940